yasserfds/thatguyjamal/README.md

 ## Current Projects

-[Audio Lion](https://github.com/ThatGuyJamal/Audio-Lion) - A simple audio player for your desktop, built in rust!
+[Audio Lion](https://github.com/audio-lion-dev/Audio-Lion) - A simple audio player and downloader for your desktop, built in rust!

 [Code Goblin](https://github.com/ThatGuyJamal/Code-Goblin) - A Discord Bot made for programmers and technology enthusiast!